Stool C. difficile toxin

 Why the Test is Performed

 Diarrhea caused by C difficile after antibiotic use often occurs in people who are in the hospital.
 It also can occur in people who have not recently taken antibiotics.
+People with inflammatory bowel disease are particularly at risk as are people who are immunosuppressed.
 This can lead to a condition called pseudomembranous colitis.

 Normal Results